Rice vs. Southern Miss NCAA Football Odds, Plays and Insights | October 2, 2021

 Rice Stats and Trends

-- The Owls have been favored by 2.5 points or more one time this season and have not covered the spread in any of them.
+- This season, the Owls are winless against the spread when entering a game as a favorite of 2.5 points or more.

-- Rice's games this year have hit the over in all four opportunities.
+- Rice's games this year have gone over the total in four out of four opportunities.

-- The Owls have turned the ball over 10 times this season, five more turnovers than the Golden Eagles have forced (5).
+- This year, the Owls have turned the ball over 10 times, five more than the Golden Eagles' takeaways (5).

 - Find the latest spread and moneyline odds for Rice at SISportsbook.